ZhianMai/Multi-threading-in-Java/README.md

  number from A and needs some luck to get the same from B.

 #### 2.3 Thread Interruption :link:[link](src/johnston/thread/communications/ThreadInterruption.java)
-When threadA calls threadB.interrupt(), threadB can receive a interruption signal, and decide what to do next.
+When threadA calls threadB.interrupt(), threadB can receive an interruption signal, and decide what to do next.
 So calling interrupt() to threadB does not stop or pause threadB if it's running (not waiting or sleeping).